AmineZouitine/RL_Puzzle/README.md

 # 🧩 Built puzzles for my Agent  🧩 #

-In this project you will be able to create levels for my Agent and see how he can solve them, you also have the possibility to test the levels yourself to compare your score to the Agent's !
+In this project, you will be able to create levels for my agent and see how he can solve them; you also can test the levels yourself to compare your score to the agents!

 https://user-images.githubusercontent.com/53370597/117895750-917eec00-b2ae-11eb-8589-b681cc3b02ac.mp4